CharudattaGhute/Ticket_managment_mysql/README.md

 **Ticket Remarks API**
 =====================

-This is a RESTful API for managing ticket remarks.
+This is a REST API for managing ticket remarks.
 The API provides endpoints for creating, reading, updating, and deleting ticket remarks.

 **Endpoints**
 ------------